2012 Global Medical Costs Trends on the Rise

 A recent study released by Tower Watson, 2012 Global Medical Trends, shows an increase in medical costs across every market.
 Unsurprisingly to us, Musculoskeletal/Back Condition is the global top 5 medical cause towards the high prevalence of medical claims.
 In Europe and the US, it’s the No 2 and No 3 top cause respectively.
-Also unsurprising to us were the leading factors of higher medical costs, namely “Underuse of preventive services” and “Overuse of care — employees seek inappropriate care“.
+Also unsurprising to us were the leading factors of higher medical costs.
+These are: “Underuse of preventive services” and “Overuse of care — employees seek inappropriate care“.

-As costs rise, there is an inevitable push to drive it down.
-Generally however, the main approach taken by businesses (and often individuals) is the drive down unit-costs.
+As costs rise, there is an inevitable push to drive medical costs down.
+However, the main approach generally taken by businesses (and often individuals) is the drive down unit-costs.
 The assumptions made here are that 1) you can’t do much about the causes of the conditions in the first place and 2) all medical treatments are equal regardless of provider.
 Both assumptions are often wrong.

-Musculoskeletal issues in the office place is often ‘solved’ by ordering better ergonomic furnitures.
-Management is often baffled after a year on why the results showed little or no improvement.
-This is akin to the ship owners buying oranges for the sailor and finding out that Scurvy still continues to ravage their ships.
+This is akin to the ship owners buying oranges for the sailor, only to find out that Scurvy still continues to ravage their ships.
 Why did this happen?
 Because the sailors were not eating the oranges even though they were available.
 It was only after a crafty application of by Captain James Cook and in his case, sauerkraut.

-So even if new ergonomic furniture is ordered, employees need to learn how to use them correctly and actually use them.
-Preventive ergonomic assessments and education is a simple and cost-effective way to lower total costs.
+Employees need to learn how to use new ergonomical furniture correctly and actually use them when ordered.
+Preventive ergonomic assessments and education is a simple and cost-effective way to lower total medical costs.

-The TCO concept became popular when it became harder and harder for IT officers in a company to make purchasing or adoption decisions on the growing array of IT equipment and software choices.
-Like medicine today as new solutions come onto the market at an increasing pace, so was IT back in the late 80’s and early 90’s.
+The TCO concept became popular when it became difficult for IT officers in a company to make purchasing or adoption decisions on the growing array of IT equipment and software choices.
+Like medicine today, as new solutions come onto the market at an increasing pace, so was IT back in the late 80’s and early 90’s.
 As it grew impossible to make decisions on the micro or individual equipment level, the IT officers moved to a higher aggregate level view of Total Cost.

 Adopting a TMC approach, requires you to have a grasp of your total medical costs.
 Something far easier for a company to do, then to understand the various implications of medical technology and advice.